vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 we know that sound is not within the scope of the visual sense because we observe that sound can fail to be cognized even when our eyes are functioning.
-But, you could not know this about normative properties and sage perception--that the former could fail to be cognized when the latter is functioning--since neither one is observable by you.
+But, you could not know this about normative properties and sage perception—that the former could fail to be cognized when the latter is functioning—since neither one is observable by you.
 So, you have no grounds for saying that the one is outside the scope of the other.

 ### The normative does lie within the scope of sage perception

-**(Kumārila)**

-The normative has the form of an "ought" and is utterly unconnected to the past, present, or future.
+**(Kumārila)** The normative has the form of an "ought" and is utterly unconnected to the past, present, or future.
 Surely it's outrageous to say it could ever be a visual object?

-**(Jayanta)**

-True, it would be outrageous for your eyes, or mine.
+**(Jayanta)** True, it would be outrageous for your eyes, or mine.
 But, it's not such a hard road to take when it comes to sages, who see all things.

 ### Normative properties can be perceived, even if temporal distinctions don't apply to them